expresspigeon/blog/src/content/kb/api_transactional_emails.md

 **Request parameters**

-Request parameters are the same as when sending a a single message without attachments.
+Request parameters are the same as when sending a [single message](#send-a-single-transactional-email) without attachments.

 > Limitations are: maximum three attachments, each under 10kb in size.